-|Legal practitioner who can apply to the scheme||Type of judge that can be shadowed under the scheme||Number of minimum years of post qualification legal experience required to shadow|
+|Legal practitioner who can apply to the scheme||Type of Judicial office holder that can be shadowed under the scheme||Minimum years of legal PQE required to shadow a Judge|

 Applicants must be citizens of the United Kingdom, the Republic of Ireland or a Commonwealth country and be a member of one of the relevant professional bodies in England and Wales (or in Scotland or Northern Ireland in the case of shadowing in a Tribunals Service hearing centre located in Scotland or Northern Ireland).
 Holders of dual nationality which includes one of these may apply.

-The Northern Ireland Judicial Appointments Commission and the Employment Tribunals in Scotland administers a separate Judicial Shadowing Scheme.
+The Northern Ireland Judicial Appointments Commission (external link, opens in a new tab) administers a separate Judicial Shadowing Scheme.

 Membership and disciplinary checks

-The Judicial Work Shadowing Scheme is supported by all participating professional bodies:Council, Law Society, Institute of Legal Executives, Chartered Institute of Patent Attorneys and Institute of Trade Mark Attorneys.
+The Judicial Work Shadowing Scheme is supported by all participating professional bodies: The Bar Council, Law Society, Chartered Institute of Legal Executives, Chartered Institute of Patent Attorneys and Institute of Trade Mark Attorneys.

 Please note the Judicial Office will contact an applicant’s professional body to carry out membership and disciplinary checks.
 These checks will form part of the Judicial Office’s selection process for the Judicial Work Shadowing Scheme.